What You Need to Know About Fasting While Breastfeeding

 Intermittent fasting is a form of fasting in which you consume food during a specific period of time during the day and fast during the other part of the day.
 This form of fasting is well known among women as a way of reducing body fat and extra weight.

 There are different types of intermittent fasting.
-You can choose which type suits your best based on your health goals, lifestyle, work-life, and of course if you are breastfeeding.
+You can choose which type suits you best based on your health goals, lifestyle, work-life, and of course if you are breastfeeding.
 Some people fast at night, starting at 7 p.m. and only eat food for a few hours of the day, from 12 p.m. – 7 p.m. as an example.
 This would be a 16 hour fast, with an 8-hour eating window, sometimes referred to as a 16:8 fast.
-Another example is an 18 hour fast, with a 6-hour eating window, or an 18:6 fast.
-Some only eat food for a few days of the week and eat very few calories during the remaining days (I don’t recommend this form of fasting for breastfeeding mothers).

 Studies show there are many benefits of fasting such as reducing body inflammation, blood sugar level, and reduced blood cholesterol.
 Some studies also show that when cells are under stress due to fasting, they resist the development of dangerous diseases.